1500 Birchmount Road, Toronto, Ontario, M1P 2G5, Canada

 "One of the things families find surprising about Bond is that not only does Bond have a sense of community, but it is also Its own community.
 An extended family, where everyone feels welcome.
 Bond has a culture that builds a child beyond academics, hence beyond the books.
 We emphasise that education is building future members of society, to be stronger, diverse, considerate, respectfully, caring, and knowledgeable which encourages lifelong learning."

 "Our educators are committed to our school; some with 15+ years at CGS!
 We know the value in a consistent and experienced team of familiar-faced educators/support staff who deliver current and contemporary educational approaches in their classrooms.
-Our seasoned team of educators offers after-school tutoring, and exposure to a variety of after-school clubs to support students' special interests, such as robotics, dance, games, language and leadership opportunity."
+Our seasoned team of classroom educators also offer after-school tutoring, and exposure to a variety of after-school clubs to support students' special interests, such as robotics, dance, games, language and leadership opportunity."

 Information not available